edencheung/KairosBot/POLICY.md

 - The automatic timestamp generation when the bot senses a time in a message will use the stored timezone to calculate the local time of the author so that the timestamp generated is relative to the author's local time.

 It stores timestamps because:
-- the bot will use the timestamps to remind users when they can vote
+- The bot will use the timestamps to remind users when they can vote

 ## 4. How long do you store my data for?